GoogleChrome/web.dev/src/site/content/en/fast/choose-the-right-image-format/index.md

 So, what does this mean in practice?
 High resolution screens enable us to deliver beautiful images, which can be a great product feature.
-However, high resolution screens also require high-resolution images: prefer vector images whenever possible as they are resolution independent and always deliver sharp results, and if a raster image is required, deliver and optimize multiple variants of each image with the help of [`srcset` and `picture`](/web/fundamentals/design-and-ux/responsive/images#images-in-markup).
+However, high resolution screens also require high-resolution images, therefore:

+* prefer vector images whenever possible as they are resolution independent and always deliver sharp results,
+* if a raster image is required, serve [responsive images](/serve-responsive-images/).

 ## Features of different raster image formats

 In addition to different lossy and lossless compression algorithms, different image formats support different features such as animation and transparency (alpha) channels.
 As a result, the choice of the "right format" for a particular image is a combination of desired visual results and functional requirements.

 <table>
 <thead>